 The object that is described in this article is located on private property.
 Trespassing is punishable by up to six months of prison time.
 Permission should be granted before passing on private property.

-In the 1960s, after LeRoy became too old to work, he sold most of his land and the farm to his son Calvin Williams Funk and wife H. Carol Nobel.
+In the 1960s, after LeRoy became too old to work, he sold most of his land and the farm to his son, Calvin Williams Funk, and wife, H. Carol Nobel.
 Calvin continued to use the farm as a dairy and also began purchasing more land around the north end of Cache Valley and southern Idaho to produce hay, barley, corn, and other grains for cattle and livestock.

-In April of 2022, the main barn was destroyed in a bush fire that got out of control.
+In April 2022, the main barn was destroyed in a bush fire that got out of control.

 Clarence L. Funk